 This section describes how to use transacted sessions to publish and/or receive a series of Guaranteed messages in a single atomic unit known as a local transaction.
 Local transactions only rely on a single resource (the event broker) to provide messaging clients with service.

-Local Transactions can be used by clients using the JCSMP, Java RTO, C, .NET, or JMS messaging APIs.
+Local Transactions can be used by clients using the JCSMP, Java RTO, C, .NET, JMS or Python messaging APIs.
 This section discusses only the JCSMP, Java RTO, C, and .NET APIs.
 For information on using Transacted Sessions with the Solace JMS implementation, refer to Using Transacted Sessions.

 A transacted Session enables a client application to group multiple Guaranteed message send and/or receive operations together as a single, atomic unit known as a transaction.
 Only Guaranteed messages (that is, messages with a Persistent or Non‑Persistent delivery mode) can be published or received through Transactions; Direct messages cannot be used in Transactions.